Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.1.0: October 12, 2019 =
+* Feature: Deactivate and Activate webhook action URL's
+* Feature: New webhook actions to search/retrieve post(s) within a third party services
+* Feature: New webhook actions to search/retrieve user(s) within a third party services
+* Teak: Optimized and simplified backend layout
+* Tweak: Add webhook name for action and triggers to the webhook settings as data itself (This allows better targeting of webhook manipulations)
+* Tweak: Include fallback logic for non-working JSON contructs that include unicode characters
+* Tweak: Optimize packend docs and WordPress code standards
+* Fix: Remove unncessary var_dump()-calls within our backend tabs

 = 1.0.9: August 31, 2019 =
 * Feature: Support Woocommerce post status on default post status features like sending a trigger on post creation with a certain status